ShadowEntertainment/ShadowEntertainment.github.io/README.md

 [Follow Gencho Genchev](https://www.instagram.com/g.genchev_art/?hl=bg "Follow him (;")

 **We know that this site is very long.
-If you have a lower PC check this page:**
+If you have a lower PC check this repository: (https://github.com/ShadowEntertainment/shadowentertainment-lowpc.github.io/tree/main)

 ![Image](web_img1.png)